8 Fun Facts About Turkey

 About Turkey

-Turkey is a country in with Anatolia (West Asia) on one side and East Thrace (Southeast continental Europe) on the other.
+Turkey is a country with Anatolia (West Asia) on one side and East Thrace (Southeast continental Europe) on the other.
 The nation borders the Black Sea Coast (north); Georgia, Armenia, Azerbaijan and Iran (east); Iraq, Syria and the Mediterranean Sea (south); and the Aegean Sea, Greece and Bulgaria (west).

 The country now known as the Republic of Turkey was part of the Ottoman Empire until the empire broke up in the aftermath of World War I. The Turkish War of Independence followed and then in 1923 came the Republic with Mustafa Kemal Atatürk as the first Turkish President.